jguida941/spring-boot-ssl-demo/doc/guides/implementation-instructions.md

 You should see the file with a size of about 2-3 KB.

-### 1.5 Export the Certificate as a CER File (For Screenshots)
+### 1.5 Export the Certificate as a CER File

-To export a readable certificate file for your assignment screenshots:
+To export a readable certificate file:

 ```bash
 keytool -exportcert -alias selfsigned -keystore keystore.p12 -file certificate.cer -storetype PKCS12